MarchandMD/my_hangman/markdown_notes/hangmanPart2.md

 When the user enter a guess, I want to allow the user to type the exact word/solution...and if it's correct, then let them know they won.

+I don't know.
+The more I think about this, the better I feel like it would be to just leave it.
+Llike, it's kind of satisfying to guess a letter and know it's going to be the correct letter.

+So, then the next part that I'd like to add, is the addition of the body onto the gallows.

+But how am i going to do that?
+How am I going to increment that?

+So, this requires a little more thought; LIke, how would I add the parts of the hangman incrementally?

+How would I add the hangman?
+It's not really making sense to me.
+But this is the thing to do.

+Well, if I keep track of the wrong guesses, I could say....

+if wrong answers are 1, then I should show element (wrong answers - 1) on the board.

+Then, if wrong answers are 2, I should show elements 0 and 1.
+If wrong answers are 3, then I should show 0,1 and 2.

+but then...how would I display the thing?

+I mean, the board itself is just a bunch of strings on the board.

+If I was to do string interpolation.......

+But first, I want to put the hangman into an array....

+I mean, what will I do then?
+I don't know..but I don't want to let this stop me from building the thing that I wnat to build.

+Maybe one thing I could do...is construct the gallows by string interpolation.
+And the way i would do this would be to put the entire gallows into an Array, and then to construct an empty gallows and display that.

+And then, as an incorrect letter is guessed, i could update the element of the array to be equal to a parallel array, that contains the actual hangman.

+that might work.
+I mean, I have a vague idea about it.

+And I got the first part of the solution to work.
+I think I need to talk it out a little bit more.
+Because I generally understand what I want to do...and to have a specific idea that i can execute requires a greater understanding